HomeLearnThe Comprehensive Guide to Sovereign AI Cloud in Europe

 What Makes a Cloud "Sovereign"?

-Unlike standard public clouds, a sovereign AI cloud ensures digital sovereignty through three structural guarantees: local corporate ownership, local legal governance, and operational independence from foreign entities.
+Unlike standard cloud procurement, a sovereign AI cloud evaluation should make three layers explicit: local corporate ownership, applicable legal governance, and operational independence from foreign entities.

 The European Commission's 2020 Cloud Strategy explicitly called for infrastructure that enables European organizations to retain "control over their data, in compliance with European rules and values."

-In practice, this means the cloud provider itself — not just the data center — must be a European legal entity, immune to extraterritorial data access demands.
+In practice, this means buyers should review the provider itself — not just the data center — including contracting entity, operational access model, subprocessors, portability, and exposure to extraterritorial access demands.

 The Hyperscaler Trap: Why "EU Regions" Are Not Sovereignty